SoulSwapFinance/SoulWallet-Extension/README.md

   }
   ```

-## Add a message handle
+## Add: New Message Handle
 SoulWallet extension use message passing concept via browser API to interact between Background - Extensions - Chrome Tabs.
 - Extension or Chrome Tabs send a message with id and type to Background
 - Background handle message by id and type and response data.
 - There are 2 message type:
-  - One time message: Extension Or Chrome Tabs will send message request and listen response.
+  - **One time message**: Extension Or Chrome Tabs will send message request and listen response.
 Listener will be deleted after receive response.
-  - Subscription message: Same as one time message but listener continue receive data util window close.
+  - **Subscription message**: Same as one time message but listener continue receive data util window close.
 - Steps to add new message handle:
   - Add request type:
     - New request type must define in interface `KoniRequestSignatures`